mburolla/siua-final-project/TeamB/readme.md

 import datetime
 ```

-To run the Forever Process:
+# To run the process manager:
 Install 'npm install pm2 -g' in console.
 After that, switch directories to where file is located.
 Then type pick your script name and type in 'pm2 start <scriptname.py>'.